 One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.39% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Great Falls in 2018 was $118,799, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $475,196 for a family of four.

-Great Falls is a very ethnically-diverse town.
+Great Falls is an extremely ethnically-diverse town.
 The people who call Great Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Great Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Great Falls include Irish, English, Italian, and Iranian.
+Important ancestries of people in Great Falls include English, German, Irish, Italian, and Iranian.

 The most common language spoken in Great Falls is English.
-Other important languages spoken here include Chinese and Persian.
+Other important languages spoken here include Chinese and Langs. of India.